 Room-temperature black oxide processes are best for quick, safe, and convenient in-house and even at-home blackening.
-Use a room-temperature blackening process to give steel parts satiny, grey-black finishes and extra corrosion resistance.
+Use a room-temperature blackening process to give steel parts satiny, grey-black finishes.

 Liquid concentrate solution used for swab-on or immersion blackening of stainless steel surfaces.
 Ideal for architectural surfaces, such as furniture and panels.

 - Architectural finishes for furniture and panels